caetano-dev/PredictiveTextLLM/README.md

 python __main__.py
 ```

-Start typing between an exclamation mark followed by an uppercase lett.
-To end the sentence, you can type period and wait for the LLM to complete the text for you.
+Type some text, add a command and select it from start to finish.
+The command needs to be in between `!` and `.`.
+The LLM will generate the text for you and add it to your clipboard automatically.

 Example:

 ```
-!Ths is an exprmntl pjct, pls be ptint.
+Today is a... !Complete the sentence.
 ```

 should return

 ```
-This is an experimental project, please be patient.
+...beautiful day!
 ```